-The ETS KL Sentral to Padang Besar KTM train departs six times a day with the duration of the journey taking approximately 5 hours 25 minutes for the fastest services to get to this Malaysia-Thailand border station with tickets costing between 79 to 102 MYR.
+The ETS KL Sentral to Padang Besar KTM train departs a number of times a day from the main railway station in Kuala Lumpur, with the duration of the journey at approximately 5 hours and 30 minutes for the fastest services and with tickets costing between 79 to 102 MYR.

-These new high-speed Electric Train Services (ETS for short) can travel at speeds of up to 160 kilometres an hour, with 140 km/h the usual top speed while carrying passengers.
+These new high-speed Electric Train Services (ETS for short) can travel at speeds of up to 160 kilometres an hour (with 140 km/h the usual top speed while carrying passengers) and are the quickest way to reach the Malaysia/Thailand border from KL.

 (Jadual ETS KL Sentral ke Padang Besar)